 But given the non-stop pace of technological advancement, no position is ever secure for long.
 TaihuLight ceded the top spot to competitors in June 2018.
 Supercomputers save lives by forecasting serious storms like Cyclone Felling in the Southern Indian Ocean.
 Courtesy William Straka, UWM/NASA/NOAA.

 Located at the National Supercomputing Center in Wuxi, China, TaihuLight’s creators are using the supercomputer for tasks ranging from climate science to advanced manufacturing.
 It has also found success in marine forecasting, helping ships avoid rough seas while also helping with offshore oil drilling.

 Lawrence Livermore National Laboratory’s (LLNL) Sierra initially debuted at #3 on the June 2018 list with 71.6 petaFLOPS, but optimization has since pushed the processing speed on its 1,572,480 cores to 94.6 petaFLOPS, earning it the #2 spot in November 2018.

-Incorporating both IBM central processing units (CPUs) and NVIDIA graphics processing units (GPUs), Sierra is specifically designed for modeling and simulations essential for the US National Nuclear Security Administration.
+Incorporating both IBM central processing units (CPUs) and NVIDIA graphics processing units (GPUs), Sierra is specifically designed for modelling and simulations essential for the US National Nuclear Security Administration.